-This took place the same way that it does today with stay-at-home mothers
+This took place the same way that it does today with stay-at-home

-skills they need later in life- cooking, cleaning
+teaching them skills they need later in life- cooking, cleaning

 etc. Babies are usually shown in their cradles swaddled and at

 daily duties.
 Once they became toddlers, they shadowed their mothers

 exactly the same way they do today.

-A young boy, once reaching a certain age, would accompany his father
+A young boy, once reaching a certain age, would accompany his

-to a trade.
+apprenticed to a trade.